CodeJonesW/Wills_Blog/assets/blog-posts/learning-pyspark.md

 Using less technical verbage, Pyspark allows developers to take a variety of data formats such [CSV](https://en.wikipedia.org/wiki/Comma-separated_values), [Parquet](https://en.wikipedia.org/wiki/Apache_Parquet), [ORC](https://en.wikipedia.org/wiki/Apache_ORC), JSON, or text and transform them into a dataframe that can be queried and manipulated using Python. - [source](https://spark.apache.org/docs/latest/sql-data-sources.html)

-If you arent familiar with dataframees - imagine an excel spreadsheet that can be queried and manipulated using Python.
+If you arent familiar with dataframes - imagine an excel spreadsheet or relational database table that can be queried and manipulated using Python.

 One can view a live jupiter notebook example - [here](https://mybinder.org/v2/gh/apache/spark/32232e9ed33?filepath=python%2Fdocs%2Fsource%2Fgetting_started%2Fquickstart_df.ipynb)